-Paragon is a leading environmental consulting company specializing in soils and vegetation as they relate to natural resource and infrastructure development and reclamation.
+Paragon is a leading environmental consulting company specializing in soils, vegetation, and wetlands as they relate to natural resource and infrastructure development and reclamation.
 Our team has the good fortune to work on many of the largest and most dynamic industrial projects in the country.
 Our reputation with clients is built through using applied science, decades of experience, and consistently sound judgment to help their projects be successful.
 We recognize the collective strengths of our team and are committed to providing high-quality service, while providing a safe and rewarding work environment.
 Paragon offers our team members an engaging and professional workplace that fosters creativity and diversity.
 We invest in our team by offering competitive salaries and benefits, interesting projects, and numerous professional development opportunities.

 Paragon is currently seeking Soil Handling Monitors to join our team.
 Title and compensation will be commensurate with experience.

 Paragon provides conservation and reclamation planning and monitoring services to many major pipeline and mining projects, across much of our beautiful country.
 Soil handling monitors are responsible for supporting client reclamation programs, including soil salvage, soil placement, reclamation monitoring, and compliance with regulatory commitments.
 Successful candidates will gain a thorough understanding of the pipeline and mining regulatory environment and industrial operations, in addition to contributing to the successful reclamation of major industrial projects.
 These positions are predominantly field-based and include shift-work of various durations.
 For you to enjoy this work and be successful, you must naturally have a positive nature, be flexible, quietly confident, like to work outdoors in all conditions and thrive when working independently within a project team environment.
 You understand that asking for advice or clarification is not a sign of weakness.
 You believe that nothing is more important than working safely and protecting those around you.
 If you can’t bear the thought of missing some prime camping weekends and/or will struggle to find dog/cat/bird-sitting, this job is not for you.

-• Supervision of conservation and reclamation activities along pipeline rights-of-way or on mining leases
+• Supervision of conservation and reclamation activities along pipeline rights-of-way or on mining leases.

-• Assisting Project Managers with various tasks as they arise
+• Assisting Project Managers with various tasks as they arise.

-• Providing input on how best to use the technology available to us to improve the reclamation process
+• Providing input on how best to use the technology available to us to improve the reclamation process.

-• Attending workshops, meetings, and other similar events
+• Attending workshops, meetings, and other similar events.

-• Exercising good judgment in situations that are not covered by policies and procedures
+• Exercising good judgment in situations that are not covered by policies and procedures.

-• Pursuing continuing education and participating in conferences and workshops
+• Pursuing continuing education and participating in conferences and workshops.

-• Preparing regular, timely and accurate timesheets, expense reports and other relevant documentation
+• Preparing regular, timely and accurate timesheets, expense reports and other relevant documentation.

-• Assisting with equipment maintenance and safety
+• Assisting with equipment maintenance and safety.

 MINIMUM REQUIREMENTS: You must have the following attributes:

-• Have completed or are working towards a Bachelor of Science, Bachelor of Applied Science or Diploma in a reclamation-related field from a recognized post-secondary institute
+• Have completed or are working towards a Bachelor of Science, Bachelor of Applied Science or Diploma in a reclamation-related field from a recognized post-secondary institute.

-• Eligibility to register with the Alberta Institute of Agrologists (AIA)
+• Eligibility to register with the Alberta Institute of Agrologists (AIA).

-• An absolute, genuine dedication to working safely
+• An absolute, genuine dedication to working safely.

-• Ability to work productively independently as well as in a team setting
+• Ability to work productively independently as well as in a team setting.

-• Results-oriented and efficient, with excellent problem-solving skills
+• Results-oriented and efficient, with excellent problem-solving skills.

-• Strong interpersonal and communication skills, with an affinity for working respectfully with colleagues, contractors, and clients
+• Strong interpersonal and communication skills, with an affinity for working respectfully with colleagues, contractors, and clients.

-• Proficient with computers and software, especially Microsoft Word, Excel and Outlook (at least an intermediate level of proficiency)
+• Proficient with computers and software, especially Microsoft Word, Excel, and Outlook (at least an intermediate level of proficiency).

-• Comfortable using advanced GPS units or tablets
+• Comfortable using advanced GPS units or tablets.

-• Valid Class 5 Driver’s License, with clean drivers abstract, able to travel throughout the provinces and work weekends when necessary
+• Valid Class 5 Driver’s License, with clean drivers abstract, able to travel throughout the provinces and work weekends when necessary.

-• Physical capacity for strenuous fieldwork including walking long distances through rough terrain
+• Physical capacity for strenuous fieldwork including walking long distances through rough terrain.

-• Previous experience in a related role that included reclamation scopes of work such as soil salvage, soil placement, and/or revegetation
+• Previous experience in a related role that included reclamation scopes of work such as soil salvage, soil placement, and/or revegetation.

-• Previous experience with pre-disturbance soil survey and/or post-reclamation assessments
+• Previous experience with pre-disturbance soil survey and/or post-reclamation assessments.

-• Knowledge of and experience applying the Canadian System of Soil Classification
+• Knowledge of and experience applying the Canadian System of Soil Classification.

-• Safety Certificates: First Aid, Advanced driver training, GDII, H2S, OSSA, CSTS, PCST, WHMIS, Bear Aware, ATV/UTV/Argo
+• Safety Certificates: First Aid, Advanced driver training, GDII, H2S, OSSA, CSTS, PCST, WHMIS, Bear Aware, ATV/UTV/Argo.

-• ATV/UTV/Argo experience
+• ATV/UTV/Argo experience.

-• Demonstrated competence in conflict management
+• Demonstrated competence in conflict management.

-• Current registration with the AIA
+• Current registration with the AIA.

-• Plant identification skills
+• Plant identification skills.

-• Understanding of agricultural practices
+• Understanding of agricultural practices.